Asymmetric HI 21 cm lines of fast radio burst hosts: connection with galaxy interaction: Introduction

 \section{Introduction}

-Fast radio bursts (FRBs) are enigmatic transients with very short-duration radio emission \citep{lorimer07,petroff19}.
+Fast radio bursts (FRBs) are enigmatic transients with very short radio emission \citep{lorimer07,petroff19}.
 Their nature is still unknown and is widely debated.
 It is only certain that most of them are of extragalactic origin, as revealed by their high dispersion measure values.
-There are many possible theories for the mechanism of the FRB emission \citep{platts19}, which can be divided into two categories depending on the time elapsed since the birth of the progenitor.
+One FRB was shown to be associated with a Galactic magnetar suggesting that at least a fraction of FRBs is related to neutron stars \citep{bochenek20}.
+There are many possible theories for the mechanism of the FRB emission \citep{platts19}.
+The most promising ones, related to compact objects, can be divided into two categories depending on the time elapsed since the birth of the progenitor.
 Slow channels involve the evolution of the order of a billion years before the burst, for example mergers of compact objects (black holes, neutron stars, or white dwarfs) or interactions of compact objects in close binary systems.
 Alternatively, fast channels give rise to the burst in a few tens to a hundred of million years, for example supernova (SN) explosions in binary systems, SN remnants (pulsars and magnetars), or collapses of compact objects.

-The importance of FRBs is their potential use to probe extreme physical processes in the Universe and the otherwise invisible intervening medium \citep{petroff19,macquart20}.
-In order to do this, one needs first to understand the mechanism of their emission.
+The importance of FRBs is their potential use to probe extreme physical processes in the Universe and the otherwise invisible intervening medium \citep{mcquinn14,petroff19,macquart20}.
+In order to do the former, one needs first to understand the mechanism of their emission.

 Some clues to the nature of these unusual objects can be obtained from the properties of gas in their environment.
-In this way, strong atomic concentrations found near the positions of long-duration gamma-ray bursts (GRBs) and broad-lined type Ic (Ic-BL) SNe were used to advocate that their progenitors were born in a star formation episode triggered by a recent inflow of gas from the intergalactic medium or galaxy interaction \citep{michalowski15hi,michalowski18,arabsalmani15b,arabsalmani19}.
-On the other hand, the lack of such concentrations for the enigmatic transient AT\,2018cow \citep{michalowski19,roychowdhury19} and the SN-less GRB\,111005A \citep{lesniewska21}, suggests that their mechanism may be different than the explosion of a very massive star.
+In this way, strong atomic concentrations found near the positions of long-duration gamma-ray bursts (GRBs) and broad-lined type Ic (Ic-BL) SNe were used to advocate that their progenitors were born in a star formation episode triggered by a recent inflow of gas from the intergalactic medium or galaxy interaction \citep{michalowski15hi,michalowski18,michalowski20,arabsalmani15b,arabsalmani19}.
+On the other hand, the lack of such concentrations for the enigmatic transient AT\,2018cow \citep{michalowski19,roychowdhury19} and the SN-less GRB\,111005A \citep{lesniewska21}, suggests that their mechanism may be different from the explosion of a very massive star.